We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Lighterman, King's Cross

 What: Overlooking the Regent’s Canal in King’s Cross, The Lighterman is a contemporary pub and dining room spread across three spacious floors, including a wraparound heated terrace.
 So yes, there’s plenty of space for groups large and small to rock up for a live match and a good time.
-The Six Nations will be shown in its canalside bar with a tasty menu to boot.
-Think epic burgers and tasty flatbreads.
+During the Six Nations, The Lighterman offers a slightly more civilised affair, with a laid-back atmosphere, waterside views, and both bookings and walk-ins welcome.

 Where: 3 Granary Square, N1C 4BH